kaidez/kaidez.com/new-wordpress-site-notes.md

 * Use some sort of dependency system to load in the JS...require.js, Browserify, Webpack or something similar.

 * Apply uncss and critical path extraction to the CSS build-out process.

+* Use Polymer/Web Components to create some kind of widget...maybe something related to social?